You want smart political talk without the meltdowns?

 We'll keep you informed and entertained without ruining your day.

-Join us every Tuesday and Thursday normally on the iHeartRadio app, Apple Podcasts, or wherever you get your podcast.
+on the iHeartRadio app, Apple Podcasts, or wherever you get your podcasts.

 We have 20,000 sites where people can go.

-And I urge people to you can Google it or go on to any search engine and find out where free testing on the free testing site is available.
+And I urge people to, you can Google it or go on to any search engine and find out where free testing on the free testing site is available.

-Uh Dr. Tom I hope I pronounced Anglesby, correct?
+I hope I pronounced Englesby, correct?

 Is that right?